suryanshukumarrai/Hostel-Complaint-management-system/README.md

+# DormCare Elite
-# Hostel Complaint Management System
+Hostel Complaint Management System

 A full-stack web application for managing hostel complaints with role-based access control, built with Spring Boot and React.